jasgreen/contact-form-submissions/readme.txt

 Stable tag: 1.1
 License: GPLv3

-Save all Contact Form 7 submissions in the database.
+Never miss an enquiry again!
+Save all Contact Form 7 submissions in your database.

 == Description ==

 No configuration necessary.
-Once activated all contact form submissions will be saved into the database.
-Each submission is stored as a post so they can easily be managed using the default WordPress interface.
+Once activated all contact form submissions will be saved in your database.

+Submissions are stored as posts so they can easily be managed using the default WordPress interface.
+You can filter subsmissions by searching, selecting individual contact forms or picking a date range.

-This plugin is completely debranded with absolutely no donation links.
+All submissions can easily be exported using the default WordPress exporter.

 == Installation ==